Rolling post, begun April 2016

-Annan might want to look at his own recent choice: to head a toothless commission of enquiry into Myanmar’s Rohingya Muslims.
-The commission produced a report full of good advice which will probably be shelved by the Myanmar government.
+Annan needed to look at his own recent choice: to head a toothless commission of enquiry into Myanmar’s Rohingya Muslims.
+The commission produced a report full of good advice which was effectively shelved by the Myanmar government.
 It was clearly a cynical attempt to deflect international criticism from formerly saintly fellow Nobel Peace Prize winner and now badly compromised Myanmar government head Aung San Suu Kyi.

-(See my rolling blogpost on that subject, Halo Goodby, Suu – the Rohingya crisis.)
+(See my rolling blogpost on that subject, Halo Goodbye, Suu – the Rohingya crisis.)

-A Labour Party campaign for free movement planned to reinforce Labour’s recent swerve to a soft Brexit.
-The campaigners were drafting a resolution for the Labour conference which backed the continuation of free movement, and they were encouraging local parties to support it.
+Their aim was to reinforce Labour’s recent swerve to a soft Brexit.
+The campaigners had drafted a resolution for the Labour conference, backing the continuation of free movement.
+They were encouraging local Labour parties to support the resolution.

 Left-wing website Left Futures (edited by Momentum founder Jon Lansman) ran a piece by teacher and writer David Pavett effectively demolishing the weird logic of Lanning’s article and the free movement campaign.

-- Close Corbyn ally and shadow minister Clive Lewis, (whose constituency in Norwich was an island of Remain in Norfolk’s sea of Leave)
+- Clive Lewis, close Corbyn ally and shadow minister whose constituency in Norwich was an island of remain in Norfolk’s sea of leave

-- London MP David Lammy (who in 2016 urged Parliament – the UK legislative body – to overrule the referendum)
+- David Lammy, London MP who in 2016 urged Parliament to overrule the referendum

 Fair enough.
-However, they apparently have no understanding of the concerns of poor working class traditional Labour voters about the unrestricted immigration of even poorer east Europeans.
+However, they apparently had no understanding of the concerns of poor working class traditional Labour voters about the unrestricted immigration of even poorer east Europeans.

-As Lewis has mixed heritage, Siddiq is South Asian and Lammy is black, they’ll have experienced personal and institutional racism, and will be sensitive to the element of racism in white Labour voters’ opposition to free movement.
+As Lewis has mixed heritage, Siddiq is South Asian, Lammy is black and Cortes is Spanish, they’ll have experienced personal and institutional racism and xenophobia, and will be sensitive to the element of racism in white Labour voters’ opposition to free movement.